abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 The problem with categorical isomorphisms
 ---

 By examining them more closely, we realize that categorical isomorphisms are not so hard to define.
 However there is another issue with them, namely that they *don't capture the essence of what categorical equality should be*.
-I have devised a very good and intuitive explanation why is it the case, that this ~~margin~~ section is to narrow to contain.
+I have devised a very good and intuitive explanation why is it the case, that this ~~margin~~ section is too narrow to contain.

 In the next chapter we will devise a more apt way to define a *two-way connection* between categories.
 But for this, we need to first examine *one-way connections* between them, i.e. *functors*.